Self-Driving Cars, in 1956?

 - The new GM Autonomous Vehicle Development Team is tasked with mapping out an engineering strategy as well as seeking partnerships and investments to make GM a leader in self-driving innovation.

 - With OnStar, GM has 20 years of experience with connected cars.
 OnStar has now responded to more than a billion customer requests since GM pioneered the "connected car" back in 1996.
-By the end of 2016, GM will have 12 million connected vehicles around the world.
+GM has over 12 million connected vehicles around the world.

 - GM acquired Cruise Automation to add Cruise’s deep software talent and rapid development capability to further accelerate GM’s development of autonomous vehicle technology.